University of Georgia: 21st century

 Adams began a strategic plan to grow the university's academic programs in the new century.
 In 2001, UGA inaugurated the College of Environment and Design and the School of Public and International Affairs, the first new schools to open since 1964.
 The strategic plan also chose medicine and health sciences as a major focus of growth and development.
 Together with Provost Karen Holbrook and Arnett Mace (who succeed Holbrook), Adams opened the Biomedical and Health Sciences Institute, the UGA Cancer Center, the Center for Tropical and Emerging Global Diseases, and the Regenerative Bioscience Center.
 In 2005, the College of Public Health was created to bring together the various medical and health sciences programs.
 In 2011, UGA purchased back the former campus of the State Normal School from the U.S. Navy to create the UGA Health Sciences Campus.
-The Health Sciences Campus provides additional medical and health sciences programs, some in partnership with the Medical College of Georgia.
+The Health Sciences Campus provides additional medical and health sciences programs including the School of Medicine.
 The newly reacquired campus also became home to the College of Public Health.
 The Odum School of Ecology (2007) and the College of Engineering (2012) became the fourth and fifth schools to open during Adams's tenure.

 After Adams's retirement on June 30, 2013, Jere Morehead was appointed as UGA's 22nd president.
 Morehead is an alumnus of UGA's law school and previously served as provost and vice president of academic affairs.
-Under Morehead, UGA continues its focus on research with a $458 million budget as of the 2017 fiscal year, placing 54th on the National Science Foundation rankings.
+Under Morehead, UGA has continued its focus on teaching and research with the 2018 report by The Center for Measuring University Performance ranking the University of Georgia 37th among the top research universities in the nation, and overall research and development funding increasing by 75% since fiscal year 2015 resulting in $654 million in R&D expenditures in fiscal year 2025.
 In 2015, the College of Veterinary Medicine moved its teaching hospital to a new off-campus facility, leaving its previous building available for research and other uses.
-In September 2017, UGA used a combination of private and public funds to complete the second of three phases to build the Terry College of Business complex.
-The project has four buildings completed and will include a total of six buildings upon completion of the third phase.
+In September 2017, UGA used a combination of private and public funds to complete the Terry College of Business complex of six buildings.
+Also during Morehead's presidency, the university added the Morehead Honors College, School of Computing, and School of Medicine.
 In 2020 the university concluded its fundraising campaign, after raising $1.45 billion.